Away from the press and public scrutiny, the Nixons truly were as wholesome as a Norman Rockwell painting.

 – And while we’re at it, always indoors.

 Making the above photo of the Nixon family strolling along the beach even more disjointed and bittersweet .

 Becoming President for Richard Nixon astrologically represented the Capricorn culmination of achieving his penultimate goal that he had worked so hard towards and for so long – reaching the top of Mt.
 Ambition by attaining this country’s highest political position of social status.

 Sadly, History will most likely only remember the “impeached” President as a loner whose formidable sense of ambition soured into a deplorable state of illegally obsessive paranoia.
-The perversion of his rightfully attained political power would eventually force this most hard- working of Capricorns along with his wife and the entirety of her impressive efforts to plummet from the pinnacle of his self-made mountain of goal achieving success to the darkest depths of societal shame and international disgrace.
+The perversion of his rightfully attained political power would eventually force this most hard- working of Capricorns along with his wife and the entirety of her impressive efforts to plummet from the pinnacle of his self-made success to the darkest depths of societal shame and international disgrace.

 Richard Nixon resigned as President at the age of 61, a time when the Capricorn has fully paid his dues, amassed wealth and success through decades of hard work, and should be fully enjoying Life by putting their sense of professional formality aside and replacing it with the bemusement of a child on permanent summer vacation.

-Even amid the devastating disgrace of Watergate and resigning as President, the Capricorn’s Piscean partner was at his side both before and after their time at the White House.
+Even amid the devastation of Watergate and resigning as President, the Capricorn’s Piscean partner was at his side both before and after their time at the White House.
 Pat Nixon died in 1993 and her husband born beneath the 10th sign of the Zodiac died exactly 10 months later in 1994.